pacheco008/AEADV/README.md

 ***************************************************
-Additional examples given in the paper:
+For the Additional examples given in the paper:
-Diego S. de la Vega, Olga G. Felix-Beltran, Jesus M. Munoz-Pacheco, "Identifying chaotic dynamics in nonuniformly dissipative and conservative dynamical systems from the average of the varying divergence", Preprint February 2025.

 1. Please check the file sistemasDiv.m, which contains the other three examples of the paper.
 2. Follow the same steps mentioned before.

+Diego S. de la Vega, Olga G. Felix-Beltran, Jesus M. Munoz-Pacheco, "Identifying chaotic dynamics in nonuniformly dissipative and conservative dynamical systems from the average of the varying divergence", Preprint February 2025.